 Some travelers will find the hikes challenging, while more athletic people will not find them particularly difficult.

-Tipping is not expected though it is greatly appreciated, especially since tourism and hospitality is one of the leading industries in Guatemala.
+Tipping is not expected though it is greatly appreciated, especially since tourism and hospitality are one of the leading industries in Guatemala.
 Adding 10% gratuity at restaurants is a suitable tip.